 The ‘involuntary’ sex-drive is physical in origin, while sexual desire is its psychological counterpart.

 Many people are unaware of the tremendous part played by the mind in our actual sexual physical functioning.
-Nowhere do you see that more clearly than in the reasons why a man cannot reach climax during intercourse (read more here).

 This is probably most clearly revealed, I think, by the fact that only between five and ten per cent of all cases of male impotence and premature ejaculation, and of female inability to reach orgasm have physical (organic) causes, the remainder having purely psychological origins.